Discover top website trends and insights for 2025

 Let’s explore some of the history behind web standards and learn how to adhere to them when creating for the web.

-The creation of web standards
+History of web standards

 The International Organization for Standardization (ISO) also contributed to the first web standards.
 It formalizes solutions to global challenges, such as environmental, health, safety, and energy management standards.
 It also identifies international standards across industries, including some aspects of the web.